‘Sweet spot’ is a broad term that has been used for a few decades since the invention of stereoscopic sound techniques.

 This position generally is the most cohesive listening focal point of a sound reproduction system and is placed in the geometrical center of the speakers positions.

 However some experiments allow to widen the area of this sweet spot through various technology.

 An effort has been done by manufacturer regarding sound system dedicated to large audiences.
 For example, in movie theater the negative impact of the sweet spot has been reduced in an attempt to make it sounds right anywhere in the theater.

-New technology, like Dolby Atmos, although not primarily focused on sweet spots, convey a growing zone for sweet spot but also a richer experience by placing more speakers.
+New technology, like Dolby Atmos, although not primarily focused on sweet spots, conveys a growing zone for a sweet spot but also a richer experience by placing more speakers.

 The open source project Sweetspotter allows to adjust the sweet spot for stereo sound in real time.